HappyFunCorp/dateslices/README.md

 ## Tests

-Rspec tests need to be run out of the spec/dummy directory, and you'll need to have a postgres and a mysql database named "dateslice_test" for them to success.
+Rspec tests need to be run out of the spec/dummy directory, and you'll need to have a postgres and a mysql database named "dateslice_test" for them to succeed.